Met Office issues new weather warnings after major flooding hits Scotland

 The UK is set to turn cooler this week after 27C sunshine over the weekend as rain and breeze from the north are set to take over the rest of the country.

-The Met Office forecast for the week shows temperatures are expected to dip for most of the country after one more day of “unseasonably” warm weather on Monday for the south.
+The Met Office forecast for the week shows temperatures are expected to dip for most of the country.

-The incessant rain in Scotland and Northern England, that led to flooding and landslides over the weekend, will also begin to clear on Monday as the southwestern parts of the UK will see the mercury rise to 20C and above once more.
+The incessant rain in Scotland and Northern England, which led to flooding and landslides over the weekend, began clearing on Monday as the southwestern parts of the UK saw temperatures of 20C and above once more.

 However, the forecast shows more rainfall is expected in Scotland, with clouds reaching Northern Ireland and northwest England later in the day on Tuesday.